 All aboard!
 Carillon Park Rail Festival pulls into the station this weekend.
-Set against the backdrop of the park’s 65-acre campus, the two-day event features family fun, food vendors, and more trains than you can imagine.
+Set against the backdrop of the park’s picturesque 65-acre campus, the two-day family fun event features free miniature train rides, live steam engines, model train displays, historical displays, rail vendors, food vendors, and more trains than you can imagine.

-Genetic defect or not, Oroszi, alongside Carillon Historical Park Director of Education & Museum Operations Alex Heckman and the Rail Fest committee, had a record-breaking crowd of more than 7,000 attendees last year.
+Genetic defect or not, Oroszi, alongside Dayton History Vice President for Museum Operations Alex Heckman and the Rail Fest committee, have seen record-breaking crowds of over 7,000 attendees in recent years.

-Here are 5 highlights of the 13th annual Carillon Park Rail Festival that are sure to keep the crowds coming back.
+Here are five highlights of the 14th annual Carillon Park Rail Festival that are sure to keep the crowds coming back.

 Come on and take a free ride!